Forecasting Methodology

 by Ron Hartling

-sIn the absence of any authoritative source of PM2.5 forecasts for the Kingston area, I have over a six-month period, learned to base my forecasts on combining three main sources, and correlating them intuitively based on observations of how daily observation of all three actually turned out in the next day’s readings.
-While accurate prediction of exact readings proved impossible, my best guesses have fairly reliably predicted the magnitude and approximate timing of increasing and decreasing trends, which is what one really needs to know in order to be in a position to take effective precautions.
+In the absence of any authoritative source of PM2.5 forecasts for the Kingston area, I gradually learned to base my forecasts on combining Environment Canada daily wind direction forecasts with the broader continental wind and air pollution flows displayed in the real-time satellite imagery which you can view on this site’s Home page.
+During wildfire season, I also factor in the UBC Firesmoke model.
+I then correlate the data from those sources intuitively based on how similar patterns actually turned out in the next day’s readings.
+While prediction of the exact readings proved impossible, my best guesses have fairly reliably predicted the magnitude and approximate timing of increasing and decreasing air quality trends, which is what one really needs to know in order to be able to take effective precautions.

-The cause-and-effect relationship between those three sources is situation-dependent given that winds can only blow what particulates are or are not present in the air masses which they happen to pass through.
-In order to make that information useful for personal decision-making, I attempt to encapsulate into a one-line forecast summary what experience suggests is the most likely outcome of the juxtaposition of those three factors into a forecast risk level (0, 1, 2, etc.) for the next day.
-While no weather-related forecast can ever be perfect, my recent predictions have proven over time to be roughly 70% accurate.
+The cause-and-effect relationship between those three sources is situation-dependent, given that winds can only blow what particulates are or are not present in the air masses which happen to be passing overhead.
+In order to make that information useful for personal decision-making, I attempt to encapsulate it into a one-line forecast summary based on what experience suggests is the most likely outcome of the juxtaposition of those three factors into a forecast risk level (0, 1, 2, etc.) for the next day.
+I consider anything under the evidence-based WHO annual average daily exposure limit of 5 µg/m3 to be reasonably healthy and therefore refer to it in my charts as “Level 0”.
+I deem Level-1 readings to be moderately unhealthy and consider Level-2 or higher to be dangerously toxic, from which I endeavor to protect myself and my household by taking the measures described on this site’s Self-protection page.